veryuniqueusrnm/veryuniqueusrnm/README.md

 <details>
 <summary>Spoiler</summary>

-<p style="font-size: 10px";>Youhuu the racka sheep is the property of World Athletics, no personnel has approved to use it!</p>
+<p style="font-size: 10px";>Youhuu the racka sheep is the property of World Athletics, no personnel has approved to use it!
+I don't want or plan to use it to adverise, gain- any financial income or popularity with it!</p>

 </details>